mcharb54/double-dealer/src/pages/archives/2019-09-10_the-rider-through-relativity-1.md

 "It is an interesting bit of stained film," said he, "presumably taken from an aeroplane."

 "We have overtaken a ray of light that left that spot on Earth two days ago," said the stranger quietly.
 "We are travelling somewhat more slowly than this ray.
-Were we travelling at the same speed, the life you see would be fixed in simultaneousness—that is it would stand still as in a photograph —thus:"
+Were we travelling at the same speed, the life you see would be fixed in simultaneousness—that is it would stand still as in a photograph—thus:"

 The movement in the street was petrified on the instant, frozen in action as in a photograph.